Gman-Superfly/PSON_Sparse_Coherence_Recovery/Sparse_Coherence_Recovery_via_PSON_V1.md

    - PSON's safe exploration through the null-space becomes valuable again
    - *Result: PSON wins 3/6 (50%), and wins the hardest cases*

-**Key Insight:** The "smile curve" reveals that PSON is not universally better or worse than GD—it excels in regimes where local gradient information is either **too noisy** (small, irregular arrays) or **insufficient** (large, high-dimensional arrays).
+**Key Insight:** The "smile curve" reveals that PSON is not universally better or worse than GD.
+It excels in regimes where local gradient information is either **too noisy** (small, irregular arrays) or **insufficient** (large, high-dimensional arrays).
 In the "Goldilocks zone" (512-1024 elements), the problem is just smooth enough for GD to work efficiently.

 **Practical Guidance:**
 - **< 500 elements:** Use PSON or PSON-Subspace